BSHaidar/FDArecall/README.md

 # Findings

+* Has the proportion of recalls classified as Class I declined since President Trump took office?

+* Has the proportion of recall initiated by the FDA declined since President Trump took office?

+## Did the proportion of voluntary recalls from won by President Trump in the 2016 Presidential Election decline after the election?

 ## Did the proportion of Class I recalls from states won by President Trump in the 2016 Presidential Election decline after the election?

-# Hypothesis 1:
-H0: The proportion of Class I recalls in states won by Trump in the 2016 Presidential Election for the two years prior to January 20, 2017 is equal to the proportion of Class I recalls in those states in the two years after January 20, 2017 (inclusive).

-H1: The proportion of Class I recalls in states won by Trump in the 2016 Presidential Election for the two years prior to January 20, 2017 is not equal to the proportion of Class I recalls in those states in the two years after January 20, 2017 (inclusive).

 # Hypothesis 2:
 H0: The proportion of Class 1 (most serious) recalls in the two years prior to January 20, 2017 is greater than or equal to the proportion of Class 1 recalls in the two years following January 20, 2017 (inclusive).